Killing of Oscar Grant: Oscar Grant III

 Oscar Juliuss Grant III (February 27, 1986 – January 1, 2009) lived in Hayward, California.
 He worked as a meat cutter at Farmer Joe's Marketplace in Oakland's Dimond District after jobs at several Kentucky Fried Chicken outlets.
 He had attended both San Lorenzo and Mount Eden high schools in San Lorenzo and Hayward, respectively, until the 10th grade and eventually earned his GED.
 Grant was on parole at the time of his death, having been released from prison following a sixteen-month sentence for gun possession.

 Grant's funeral was held at the Palma Ceia Baptist Church in Hayward on January 7, 2009.
 Grant's mother, sister, daughter, and girlfriend (his daughter's mother) filed a wrongful death claim against BART following his death.
 It was settled in 2011.

 Johannes Mehserle

 Johannes Sebastian Mehserle (born 1982, in Germany) was raised in the Bay Area.
 Mehserle graduated from New Technology High School in Napa, California.

 Mehserle joined the Bay Area Rapid Transit (BART) Police in March 2007.
-After the shooting, he was denounced by many witnesses, who reported to the media that he had shot Grant without any reason.